TUDelft-books/CSBB-textbook/book/intro.md

-# Home
+# Home (Introductions?)

-This is a Jupyter Book template for the interactive textbooks project of CiTG.
+This is a textbook for the minor CSSB.

+Note for us: We can use the 'home' page for our introduction